 Steppes have been offering gorilla safaris since 1997 and put simply, our experience is second to none.
 We helped to re-establish gorilla trekking in Rwanda when the country re-opened its doors to tourism in the mid-90s, have been given unique access to the headquarters of the Mountain Gorilla Veterinary Project near Virunga and have also been approached by the Uganda Wildlife Authorities to help habituate a new group of wild gorillas in Bwindi.
 In addition to this, we were one of the first tour operators in the world to offer pioneering gorilla tours to the Congo and the Central African Republic (C.A.R.) having worked with researchers from the W.W.F and the Wildlife Conservation Society (W.C.S.) in these remote areas.
 All this results in some fantastic and very unique experience for our clients and is what sets our tours apart.

-There are currently 4 different countries where we offer gorilla trekking, all of which I have been lucky enough to visit many times – Rwanda, Uganda, C.A.R. and the Republic of Congo (NOT to be confused with the Democratic Republic of Congo, which I have also visited but that’s another story…!)
+There are currently four different countries where we offer gorilla trekking, all of which I have been lucky enough to visit many times – Rwanda, Uganda, C.A.R. and the Republic of Congo (NOT to be confused with the Democratic Republic of Congo, which I have also visited but that’s another story…!)

 Rwanda – Mountain Gorillas